andreamoleri/DataArchitecture/Relazione.md

 MongoDB's documentation advocates for embedding to streamline queries and enhance performance.
 Embedded Documents are also known as Nested Documents, that is documents that encapsulate another document within them.

-To better understand this concept, let us consider the following document, which contains two embedded subdocuments for both name and address.
+To better understand this concept, let us consider the following document, which contains two embedded sub-documents for both name and address.
 The client possesses only one name, embedded as First and Last Name.
 Regarding addresses, the client has three addresses, constituting a One-To-Many Relationship.
 Documents structured in this manner facilitate the retrieval of complete address information for a client, aligning with the principle "data that is accessed together